OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 ## Maturity 1
 ### Activity
+Software is often taking the path of least resistance to develop a solution.
+New technologies are included during development when this can facilitate or speed up development.
+These new technologies might, however, introduce new risks to the organisation that need to be managed.

-Identify in the solution the most important technologies and frameworks being used.
-Evaluate them for their security quality and raise important issues.
+As a first step, identify in the solution the most important technologies, frameworks, tools and integrations being used.
+The solution architect should have a good view on these, or it can be achieved by studying the development environment and artefacts.
+Once these are known, evaluate them for their security quality and raise important issues (LINK TO defect management).

 ### Maturity Questions
 #### Q 1